ccsosa/edgeR_nf-core-rnaseq/README.md

     - fastq_2: Directory of the reverse fastq file for the SRR sample downloaded
     - strandedness: Represent the strand of the RNA-Seq experiment.
 Leave as unstranded.
 Salmon will detect strandedness automatically
       > For relevant information see: https://nf-co.re/rnaseq
+    - Configure resource to be used for the nf-core/rnaseq run (see in the nextflow_config file: nfcore_rna_seq.config)
 - Submit to your HPC for processing using your resource management tool (An example is provided in the examples folder: run5_nf_test.sh).
 ```
     #!/bin/bash